 Thankfully, there are many sites that offer helpful suggestions for books to read if you enjoyed a similar novel.
 For example, I recently finished reading Firstlife by Gena Showalter- for those that enjoyed this series, I highly suggest they read the Divergent series by Veronica Roth, as the concepts are somewhat similar.
 Not to mention, these series are incredibly addictive!
 Also Check out one of my favorite book bloggers, In Love and Words, for her book hangover remedies for The Hating Game by Sally Thorne.

 See my Top YA Fiction Series for some ideas!

 • Convince someone you know to read the book

 I will admit, there are times I like to live vicariously through others.
 Sometimes, just seeing other people get sucked helplessly into the novel in the same manner I did helps to get me through the “hangover”.
 Once they finish it, we can help each other process the feels…usually with a couple pints of Ben and Jerry’s and a glass of wine.

-I hope you find these helpful!
+I hope these suggestions answered your “how to get over a book hangover” question!
 Sometimes you may need to engage a few of these tips to get yourself through the worst of book hangovers.
 Just remember…you’re not alone.
 Your fellow bookworms are your tribe.
 We know book hangovers.
 They’re inevitable.
 The struggle is real.
 Please feel free to share some of your own personal hangover tips in the comments below!